Etherlords

 Etherlords (Демиурги) is a series of fantasy turn-based strategy and card-dueling video games for the PC, by Russian developer Nival Interactive.
 The first game was published November 15, 2001 by Ravensburger Interactive Media under their mature game label Fishtank Interactive.
-Prior to worldwide release it was released in Russia (November 9, 2001) as Demiurges (Демиурги).
+Prior to worldwide release it was released in Russia one week earlier (November 9) as Demiurges (Демиурги).
 It was followed two years later by a sequel, Etherlords II, which was published in Europe by DreamCatcher Interactive and in North America by Strategy First.
-A third game for the iOS and Android was released in 2014 titled Etherlords.
-It's a free-to-play game with automated battles.
+A third game for the iOS and Android was released in 2014 titled Etherlords, a free-to-play game with automated battles.

 The game features a card-based dueling system that borrows heavily from Magic: The Gathering.
 While the game can be played in a pure dueling mode, the major appeal of Etherlords stems from the scenario mode which utilizes a strategy/adventure map, similar to the one used in Heroes of Might and Magic.
 Nival later became the developer of Heroes of Might and Magic V.